 One thing is for sure, you cannot neglect your digital presence using local channels, your global strategy is useless here, yes you’ll get a slight bump in reputation if you are already huge internationally but it’s often not enough – brand such as Lacoste can tell you about it.
 So what is the thing you gotta invest in:

 - A website in Chinese Mandarin optimized to work within China’s Internet regulations should be a priority.

 - Hire an SEO and content team to attract attention and rank on the Chinese search engine Baidu.

 - Undercover marketing through Chinese Forums and Q&A such as Baidu Zhidao & Zhihu.

 - Public relations: to build your brand awareness and handle crises.

 - Set up shop on Chinese eCommerce platforms to get right in front of your target market.
 The choices are multiple.
-From the expensive most popular app such as Tmall to the more affordable (Taobao/pinduoduo) or niche (Bilibili ecom/ Red Store) etc.
+From the expensive most popular apps such as Tmall to the more affordable (Taobao/Pinduoduo) or niche (Bilibili/ Red Store) etc.

 - If you must, then set up a brick-and-mortar shop.
-It has become more and more common for brands to first launch digitally.
-The example of the brand &other stories comes to mind.
-They opened a Tmall flagship store in 2019 and a brick and mortar store at the end of 2021 only.
+It has become more and more common for brands to launch digitally.

-- Knowing who to hire for which positions are also key to your success and learning how to deal with and retain Chinese talents (The turnover rate is high in China).
+- Knowing who to hire for which positions is also key to your success and learning how to deal with and retain Chinese talents (The turnover rate is high in China).

 Note that this advice is valid for both B2B and B2C companies.
 The differences will be on your choice of platform.
 A company selling medical equipment has no interest in being on Douyin for instance.